pnp/teams-dev-samples/samples/tab-sso/src/nodejs/README.md

 to install the needed npm packages.

-5. Run the application, as follows:
+5. Run the application, using 2 terminal sessions, run the following in the `nodejs` directory and the `api-server` subdirectory:

 ```shell
 npm run start